Lucas-lufa/Notes/ip-ethics-privicy/journal-AT1-ip-ethics-privicy.md

         11.1.
 Evidence of research
 (E.g. which websites or academic journals did you visit?)

+Shell power point and video on the purpose and technique of reflection

         11.2.
 Findings / Observations
 (E.g. expand on why you referred to these sources as opposed to other sources you could have considered, and why you believe they apply or are relevant to the session topic under discussion.)

+Took note

         11.3.
 Reflections
 (E.g. Critically analyse the section or general topic under discussion.
 This is a chance for you to demonstrate your mastery of a topic by challenging (constructively) traditional methods or thinking around a particular area, and what ideas you may suggest to develop this area, or even continue the discussion by raising some interesting points.
 In this latter part I would urge students to use the discussion board.)

+I think this should have been earlier.
+To say why we were doing reflection every week.

 ##    12. Assessment Task 2 – Group Video Presentation

         12.1.
 Your role
 (Give details about your role, how it came about (e.g. did you nominate yourself for the role you carried out?)).

+I got together the group, Analysed the case study and contributed to the groups understanding.
+We identified the talking points and completed my part and presented it.

         12.2.
 Your contribution to the group activities (Explain why you believe you made a positive contribution.
 Conversely, did anything go wrong?
 If so, what happened and how? (… remember here not to name names and to be professional and constructive.
 Just describe the facts and in the context of your own authority.)).

+I made a positive contribution because I did my work and in a timely fashion and I presented it.
+I was very happy with my teams work.
+Nothing went wrong, it was stressful thinking about making a presentation but actually doing it was ok.

         12.3.
 Reflection: Would you have done anything differently?
 (If you could go back in time and make new attempts at the group activities, what would they be?
 If not, explain why you would not choose to return to a point in time you could have done better, managed a situation differently, etc.)

+Do it earlier so it is out of the way.

 ## References